bhavika1290/caseStudySol/README.md

 * Utility functions (scaling, bounds calculation) are kept outside components.
 * Visualization logic is decoupled from layout logic.
+* Backend and frontend logics are seperated .The frontend is displaying the ui while the backend is calling the llm for ai suggestions

 ### Performance Optimization